Kamran-Afzali/Kamran-Afzali.github.io/_posts/automl.md

 Now talking about AutoML part of H2O, AutoML helps in automatic training and tuning of many models within a user-specified time limit.
 The current version of AutoML function can train and cross-validate a Random Forest, an Extremely-Randomized Forest, a random grid of Gradient Boosting Machines (GBMs), a random grid of Deep Neural Nets, and then trains a Stacked Ensemble using all of the models.
 When we say AutoML, it should cater to the aspects of data preparation, Model generation, and Ensembles and also provide few parameters as possible so that users can perform tasks with much less confusion.
 H2o AutoML does perform this task with ease and the minimal parameter passed by the user.
 In both R and Python API, it uses the same data related arguments x, y, training_frame, validation frame out of which y and training_frame are required parameter and rest are optional.
 You can also configure values for max_runtime_sec and max_models here max_runtime_sec parameter is required, and max_model is optional if you don’t pass any parameter it takes NULL by default.
 The x parameter is the vector of predictors from training_frame if you don’t want to use all predictors from the frame you passed you can set it by passing it to x.
 Now let's talk about some optional and miscellaneous parameters, try to tweak the parameters even if you don’t know about it, it will lead you to gain knowledge over some advanced topics:

++ Input a dataframe df and choose which one is the independent variable (y) you’d like to predict.
+You may set/change the seed argument to guarantee reproducibility of your results.

++ The function decides if it’s a classification (categorical) or regression (continuous) model looking at the independent variable’s (y) class and number of unique values, which can be control with the thresh parameter.

++ The dataframe will be split in two: test and train datasets.
+The proportion of this split can be control with the split argument.
+This can be replicated with the msplit() function.

++ You could also center and scale your numerical values before you continue, use the no_outliers to exclude some outliers, and/or impute missing values with MICE.
+If it’s a classification model, the function can balance (under-sample) your training data.
+You can control this behavior with the balance argument.
+Until here, you can replicate the whole process with the model_preprocess() function.

++ Runs h2o::h2o.automl(...) to train multiple models and generate a leaderboard with the top (max_models or max_time) models trained, sorted by their performance.
+You can also customize some additional arguments such as nfolds for k-fold cross-validations, exclude_algos and include_algos to exclude or include some algorithms, and any other additional argument you wish to pass to the mother function.

++ The best model given the default performance metric (which can be changed with stopping_metric parameter) evaluated with cross-validation (customize it with nfolds), will be selected to continue.
+You can also use the function h2o_selectmodel() to select another model and recalculate/plot everything again using this alternate model.

++ Performance metrics and plots will be calculated and rendered given the test predictions and test actual values (which were NOT passed to the models as inputs to be trained with).
+That way, your model’s performance metrics shouldn’t be biased.
+You can replicate these calculations with the model_metrics() function.

++ A list with all the inputs, leaderboard results, best selected model, performance metrics, and plots.
+You can either (play) see the results on console or export them using the export_results() function.

+By creating user-friendly machine learning software, H2O AutoML meets the demand for machine learning specialists.
+This AutoML tool aims to provide straightforward and consistent user interfaces for various machine learning algorithms while streamlining machine learning.
+Machine learning models are automatically trained and tuned within a user-specified time frame.

+The lares package has multiple families of functions to help the analyst or data scientist achieve quality robust analysis without the need of much coding.
+One of the most complex but valuable functions we have is h2o_automl, which semi-automatically runs the whole pipeline of a Machine Learning model given a dataset and some customizable parameters.
+AutoML enables you to train high-quality models specific to your needs and accelerate the research and development process.

+HELP: Before getting to the code, I recommend checking h2o_automl's full documentation [here](https://docs.h2o.ai/h2o/latest-stable/h2o-r/docs/reference/h2o.automl.html) or within your R session by running ?lares::h2o_automl.
+In it you'll find a brief description of all the parameters you can set into the function to get exactly what you need and control how it behaves.

+Model #2 - h2o AutoML
+The next candidate will be h2o’s AutoML function. h2O is an open-source machine learning platform that runs in java and has interfaces with R amongst others.
+The AutoML feature will auto-magically try different models and eventually construct a leaderboard of the best models.
+For this section, the blog post from Riley King was an inspiration as AutoML was used to compare against data from the Sliced data science competition.

+In order to start using h2o I must first initialize the engine:

+h2O also has its own data format which must used.
+Fortunately its easy to convert between the tibbles and this format with as.h2o:

+Due to how h2o is set up, I’ll need to specific the name of the dependent variable (y) as a string and provide the list of predictors as a vector of strings (x).
+This is most easily done prior to the function call using setdiff() to remove the dependent from the other variables.

+## Mapping H2O AutoML Functionalities

 + validation_frame: This parameter is used for early stopping of individual models in the automl.
 It is a dataframe that you pass for validation of a model or can be a part of training data if not passed by you.